chaubes/TweetStreamingAndProcessing/README.md

-# TweetStreamingAndProcessing
-Sample scala app to stream twitter tweets and process them using akka and akka-http.<br/>
+# Sample Scala App to Stream and Process tweets
+  Technologies used: scala, akka and akka-http

+**Purpose of this application:**
-The basic function of this scala application is to capture the streaming tweets filtered on the basis of provided input text.
-At the same time it involves asynchronous processing of the captured tweet text without pausing the tweet streaming action.
+  The basic function of this scala application is to capture the streaming tweets filtered on the basis of provided input text. (_For Example :"iphone"_)
+  And also the processing of the captured tweets happens _asynchronously_ without pausing the stream.

-The tweet streaming and capture is implemented using akka-http while the asynchronous tweet processing is implemented using akka actors.
+  The tweet streaming and capturing is implemented using akka-http while the _asynchronous_ tweet processing is implemented using akka actors.

 In order to start streaming and processing the tweets, follow the below steps: